 - Venting: Remove air from the retort before process timing begins.

-- Come-up-time: It’s time to bring the retort to processing temperature after steam is turned on.
+- Come-up-time: It’s time to bring the retort to processing temperature after the steam is turned on.
 The most critical thing is to see that all air is driven out through vents before processing starts.
 The vent should be closed when the processing time starts.

 - Processing: If there is no automatic control, the retort temperature should not fluctuate more than 0.50C during the process.

 - Blowing Down: Stopping steam income and opening the vents.
 The pressure should be gradually brought to ‘zero.’
-Too quick blowing down may result in buckling cans.
+Too quickly blowing down may result in buckling cans.
 Open the retort only when the pressure reaches zero.